oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

 ##### Docker Hub

 You will need a Docker Hub account.
 If you don't have an existing account, please sign up for a new account at [DockerHub](https://hub.docker.com/).
 Note down your user name, password and  email for Docker Hub.
-Because this guide uses a Docker image for a specific version of WLS, and WLS requires accepting license terms, do a Docker Hub "checkout" of [Oracle WebLogic Server](https://hub.docker.com/_/oracle-weblogic-server-12c).
-This guide was written with 12.2.1.3, but other versions may work as well.
+Because this sample uses a Docker image for a specific version of WLS, and WLS requires accepting license terms, do a Docker Hub "checkout" of [Oracle WebLogic Server](https://hub.docker.com/_/oracle-weblogic-server-12c).
+This sample was written with 12.2.1.3, but other versions may work as well.

 ##### Clone WebLogic Operator repository